 *Please note that CHESAR refers to ECHA's CHEmical Safety Assessment and Reporting tool.
 The FEICA use map Chesar files are only compatible with Chesar 3.6.

-FEICA has produced a leaflet titled 'How to improve your supply chain communication by implementing sector use maps' summarising the typical uses, including state-of-the-art use conditions translated into the corresponding use descriptors, in the FEICA use maps.
+Please also see the FEICA leaflet titled 'How to improve your supply chain communication by implementing sector use maps', providing more information on the advantages linked to the implementation of sector use maps.

 The ‘use map package’ consists of four templates: